MouradPy/airbnb-clone-project/README.md

 ## Secure Payment Handling
 Payment data is processed through secure third-party gateways (e.g., Stripe).
 This ensures financial information is protected and reduces liability for the platform.
+# CI/CD Pipeline

+Continuous Integration (CI) and Continuous Deployment (CD) pipelines automate the process of building, testing, and deploying code.
+CI/CD ensures that new features or bug fixes are tested and deployed reliably, reducing errors and improving development efficiency.

+For this project, the CI/CD pipeline could include:

+- **GitHub Actions:** Automates testing and deployment whenever new code is pushed to the repository.
+- **Docker:** Ensures consistent environments for development, testing, and production.
+- **Automated Tests:** Run unit and integration tests to catch issues before deployment.
+- **Deployment:** Automatically deploy successful builds to staging or production servers.

+Implementing CI/CD helps maintain high code quality, faster release cycles, and stable application performance.